The White House Suspends CNN’s Jim Acosta’s Press Credentials

 Acosta stood his ground, calling Sanders’ claim a “lie.”
 So did CNN, who in a statement accused Sanders of “fraudulent accusations” and of pulling Acosta’s credentials “in retaliation for his challenging questions at today’s press conference.”
 They added, “This unprecedented decision is a threat to our democracy and the country deserves better.
 Jim Acosta has our full support.”

-Meanwhile, you can watch the video slowed down right here.
+Sanders was also accused of spreading a doctored version of the video, which subtly speeds up the action during a crucial moment, to make it look like Acosta’s giving the intern a kind of karate chop.
+It certainly does not look like that in the real video.

+You can watch video of the incident on CNN; the germane moment starts around the 1:25 mark.
+If you’d like to watch it slowed down, you can do so below.
 It doesn’t take going through it frame by frame to see that Acosta not only didn’t touch or hit the intern inappropriately, but he even turned to her and meekly called her “ma’am.”

 Jim Acosta is a rude asshole.
 I’m surprised his credentials hadn’t been stripped earlier